sidducv0528/Student-Performance-Issue-Management-System/README.md

 **Siddu V**
 Computer Science Engineer
-Focused on Automation, System Design & Data Analytics
+Focused on Automation & System Design

 ---

-⭐ If you found this project valuable, consider giving it a star!
+⭐ If you found this project useful, consider giving it a star!